 Average company profile:

-- 53 percent raised from Kansas City-area investors (down from 54 percent)
+- 53.2 percent raised from Kansas City-area investors (up slightly from 53.1 percent)

 - 277 percent two-year average annual revenue growth (down from 378 percent)